willymcallister/willymcallister.github.io/_articles/thevenin-proof.md

 One of the surprising concepts from linear circuit theory is the idea that two circuits can be *equivalent*.
 Two circuits are equivalent if they display the same $i$-$v$ behavior *at a selected port*.
 Thévenin's theorem says: A complicated linear circuit can be replaced with an equivalent Thévenin circuit made from one voltage source in series with one resistor.

 In an earlier article, [simplifying resistor networks]({{ site.baseurl }}{% link _articles/simplify-resistor-networks.md %}), we learned how to turn any resistor network into a single resistor.
+That's an example of equivalence.
 Thévenin's theorem is the next step.
-It teaches us how to simplify a network of resistors *and* sources.
+It shows us how to simplify a network of resistors *and* sources.
 If you have a complicated circuit the theorem shows you how to construct a simple equivalent circuit.

 In this article we prove Thévenin's theorem using the principle of [superposition]({{ site.baseurl }}{% link _articles/superposition.md %}).
 The [following article]({{ site.baseurl }}{% link _articles/thevenin-howto.md %}) shows practical steps to create a Thévenin equivalent of a circuit.
 The proof and the practical design steps are separate ideas, often mixed together in many texts.